Prodge/ncmpcppArduinoController/README.md

 ###ncmpcpp Arduino Controller
-Controll the most common functions of ncmpcpp with an Arduino
+Control the most common functions of ncmpcpp with an Arduino

 ####Instructions
-This works  by flashing a keyboard firmware to an arduino and passing inputs to the arduino (via a push button) to the computer via usb as a keyboard input.
+This works by flashing a keyboard firmware to an arduino and passing inputs to the arduino (via a button) to the computer via usb as a keyboard input.

+Button -> Arduino -> Keyboard Firmware -> USB -> Keyboard Driver -> ncmpcpp

 This will only work with certain arduino's.